-To see Northern Lights or Aurora Borealis is on everyone's bucket list!
-This is when the sky comes to life with streaks of greens, purples, and pinks dancing above your head.
-Don't waste time wondering how cool it is and just travel now to hunt down the magic.
-For the clearest view, go to Abisko, which is famous for its Sky Station.
-Surrounded by mountains, the spot is more than fantastic.
+To see northern lights or aurora borealis is on everyone's bucket list!
+This is when the sky comes to life with streaks of green, purple, and pink dancing above your head.
+Don't waste time wondering how cold it is and just travel now to hunt down the magic.

-Northern Lights appear in early September in the far north of Sweden.
-And by January, when winter is all around Sweden, the Northern lights can be seen throughout the large expanse of land in the northwest of Sweden.
-The last flash of Aurora Borealis in the country can be witnessed in late March and rarely in early April.
-The most fabulous performance is usually held between 10:00 and 11:00 p.m., but generally, you can glance at Northern Lights in Sweden from 6:00 a.m. and 2:00 p.m. on clear evenings.
+Generally, northern lights appear in early September in the far north of Sweden.
+And by January, when winter is all around Sweden, the northern lights can be seen throughout the large expanse of land in the northwest of Sweden.
+The last flash of aurora borealis in the country can be witnessed in late March and once in a blue even in early April.
+The most fabulous spectacle usually occurs between 10 and 11 pm on clear evenings, but generally, you can spot northern lights in Sweden between 6 am and 2 pm.